concretesolutions/qa-automation-samples/selenium-java/README.md

 Scenario Outline: Validate texts in concrete.com.br website Given Im on the page
 When I fill in the text field with "<name>"
-Then I checked that the text "<expected>" was successfully validated
+Then I checked if the text "<expected>" was successfully validated

   Examples:
   | name        | expected				|